adalca/patchlib/readme.md

 patchlib
 ========

-A powerful library for working with N-D patches, currently very much in development.
+A powerful library for working with N-D patches (currently very much in development).
+The libraryalso includes several 2D and 3D examples to illustrate the library applicability.

 - See [`functions`](src/functions.md) for a list of functions in this library.
 - See [`examples`](examples/examples.md) for a list of examples to get you started.